-- International travel the air travel sector faces airport congestion, curfews and security delays, while our growing cruise industry lacks berths in the major cities that need them most. - Long-distance travel is important to Australia
+- International travel the air travel sector faces airport congestion, curfews and security delays, while our growing cruise industry lacks berths in the major cities that need them most. - Interstate and regional travel regional roads are poorly funded and maintained, while flights suffer from high costs and low demand.
+Rail struggles to compete, but could expand.

+Long-distance travel is important to Australia